 Tremors, poor grasp, gripping strength, and declining dexterity are all hallmarks of the disease.
 One of the simplest changes to make is the replacement of cabinet hardware with handles or pulling mechanisms.
 Additionally, replacing smaller hardware with large, bulky knobs can add a lot to a parent’s quality of life!
 Kitchen doors can be tricky; using levered handles or adding grips to knobs should be helpful.
 For a quick fix, tie material or a small rope to a handle for an easy way to allow reaching and opening.

 Special awareness needs to be placed on the location and placement of certain items.
-Commonly used foods and beverages can be placed on an easily reachable shelf in the pantry and fridge.
-This may require trial and error, along with a lot of observation to ensure that the right items are prioritized for easy reaching.
+Place commonly used foods and beverages on an easily reachable shelf in the pantry and fridge.
+This may require trial and error and observation to ensure that the correct items are prioritized for easy reaching.

 After a grocery trip, items might have to be transferred to a smaller container to make them lighter, for example, a little milk pitcher vs. a gallon.
 Purchasing small storage containers allow for easy grabbing and storage of otherwise painful to open boxes.

-Observing the best place for your loved to sit at the table may also assist with mealtime function, especially if your parent is in a wheelchair.
+Observing the best place for them to sit at the table may also assist with mealtime function, especially if they are in a wheelchair.
 Creating enough space to reach easily, park the wheelchair, and sit at the table is an easy way to add safety and quality of life improvements.